Writing a CV, especially if you’ve never done it before, or for a job you really want, can be daunting.

 What should I do next?

 Once you’ve got the basics of CV writing sorted, you may want to book an appointment with an Employability Adviser.
-They can help you tailor your CV to the specific opportunity, help you translate your experience in language your prospective employer will understand, provide advice on how to tackle gaps on your CV or other potentially tricky topics.
+They can help you tailor your CV to the specific opportunity, help you translate your experience into a language your prospective employer will understand, provide advice on how to tackle gaps on your CV or other potentially tricky topics.

 CVs are an overview of your skills, attributes, and experience.
 Prospective employers use them when considering who to invite to the interview stage.
 Every CV needs to be tailored to the specific job.
 Now that you’ve used the resources on this page, you are firmly on the road to becoming skilled in the process of writing a tailored – a “winning” – CV.

 - Targetjobs has a range of useful CV templates to help you get started